- Nik Adams - City of London Police (CoLP)

 Allan Maund

-Allan has been a board member and board secretary for the UK Chapter of the Association of Certified Fraud Examiners since 2015.
+Allan is also a dedicated contributor to the professional community.
+Since 2015, he has been a board member and board secretary of the UK Chapter of the Association of Certified Fraud Examiners (ACFE), where he supports strategic initiatives and promotes best practices in fraud examination and financial crime prevention.

 Bill McCluggage